SPEECHCOG/CDS_pitch/README.md

 Utterances containing phonological fragments (e.g. &, #) or unintelligible speech (e.g., annotated as &, xx, or yy) were excluded from further analysis (see CHAT transcription convention in https://talkbank.org/manuals/CHAT.html).

 # Content
-- `calculate_opensmile_features.py`: Calculation of prosodic features by means of openSMILE.
+- `calculate_opensmile_features.py`: calculation of prosodic features by means of openSMILE.
-- `providence_correct_files.csv`: a list of Providence files used in the current research.
+- `providence_files.csv`: a list of Providence files used in the current research.
+- `prosodic_analysis.py`: the main code for analysis of age-dependent speech melody.
+- `annotation_utils.py`: classes for processing Praat annotation.

 # Main dependencies